 Yuki's father in Mirai Nikki once begged Minene to keep kicking him.

 Minako Aino in Sailor Moon.
-When someone looks in your Dream Mirror you usually faint from the horrible pain, when Eagle's Eye and Tiger's Eye looked into hers she got horny.
+When someone looks in your Dream Mirror you usually faint from the horrible pain, when Hawk's Eye and Tiger's Eye looked into hers she got horny.

 In an issue of X-Men, at one point during a battle between Iceman and the White Queen, Iceman binds his foe to the wall with ice shackles.
 Far from being intimidated, the White Queen mentions that she used to pay good money for just such an experience.
 Taken captive in Generation X...same words.